 In the United States, motorcycle accidents are a major cause of injury and death, with thousands of riders losing their lives each year.
+Even though it has its own dangers and risks, riders still take the chance to enjoy the experience of riding a motorcycle.

 In this article, we will examine the causes of motorcycle accidents and what riders can do to minimize their risk of injury or death.